Nolan wants Stonewall to take part in series that sparked activist anger

 The series is somewhat unusual, in that it is a UK-wide investigation led by the Belfast-based Nolan crew.

+Stonewall’s area of influence is mainly confined to Great Britain, whilst similar groups like The Rainbow Project and Transgender NI take the lead on such issues in Northern Ireland.

-The News Letter asked the BBC why it had fallen to a regional news team to conduct the investigation (as opposed to Panorama, for example).
+The News Letter asked the BBC why it had fallen to a regional news team to conduct a UK-wide investigation (as opposed to bringing in Panorama, for example).

 It said: “The Nolan Investigates podcast was made to be available on a nationwide platform – BBC Sounds.”